Research that's reshaping how women train.

 New research may redefine how women approach the gym.
+It also highlights key benefits of strength training for women, including confidence, consistency, and performance.

 For decades, fitness advice for women has leaned heavily on time-consuming routines, low weights, and long cardio sessions.
 But a recent study challenges that paradigm, showing that women can gain strength, build muscle, and lose fat just as effectively with shorter, high-intensity workouts as with traditional strength training.

-This study — led by Sohee Carpenter, a certified strength coach and PhD in sports science — compared traditional lifting methods with high-intensity circuit training among women.
-The results of her research could shift how programs are designed for women everywhere from commercial gyms to garage setups.
+This study—led by Sohee Carpenter, a certified strength coach and PhD in sports science— compared traditional lifting methods with high-intensity circuit training among women.
+The results of her research could shift how programs are designed for women everywhere, from commercial gyms to garage setups.

 The study, published in the European Journal of Sport Science, set out to answer a simple but underexplored question: Can women get the same strength and body composition results from circuit-style training as they can from traditional lifting?